eh3rrera/ocpj8-notes/11-Building-Database-Applications-with-JDBC/1-Describe-the-interfaces-that-make-up-the-core-of-the-JDBC-API.md

 * Statement
 * ResultSet.

-The DriverManager class tracks the loaded JDBC drivers and create the database connections.
+The DriverManager class tracks the loaded JDBC drivers and creates the database connections.
 Before JDBC 4.0, the Driver class was loaded with this code:
 ````java
 Class.forName("com.jw.client.JWDriver");
 ````